Control-Augmented Autoregressive Diffusion for Data Assimilation

 \section{Abstract}

-Despite recent advances in test-time scaling and finetuning of diffusion models, guidance in Auto-Regressive Diffusion Models (ARDMs) remains underexplored.
-We introduce an amortized framework that augments pretrained ARDMs with a lightweight \emph{controller} network, trained offline by previewing future ARDM rollouts and learning stepwise controls that anticipate upcoming observations under a terminal cost objective.
-We evaluate this framework in the context of data assimilation (DA) for chaotic spatiotemporal partial differential equations (PDEs), a setting where existing methods are often computationally prohibitive and prone to forecast drift under sparse observations.
-Our approach reduces DA inference to a single forward rollout with on-the-fly corrections, avoiding expensive adjoint computations and/or optimizations during inference.
-We demonstrate that our method consistently outperforms four state-of-the-art baselines in stability, accuracy, and physical fidelity across two canonical PDEs and six observation regimes.
-We will release code and checkpoints publicly.
+Despite advances in test-time scaling and diffusion finetuning, guidance for \glspl{ardm} remains underexplored.
+We introduce an amortized framework that augments a pretrained \gls{ardm} with an offline-trained \emph{controller}.
+By previewing future rollouts, the controller learns stepwise corrections that anticipate observations under a terminal-cost objective, yielding a reusable policy for guided generation.
+Motivated by a stochastic optimal control view of \gls{ardm} trajectories, our method injects small controls within each denoising sub-step while staying close to the pretrained dynamics.
+We study this approach for \gls{da} in chaotic spatiotemporal \glspl{pde}, where existing methods are often computationally expensive and susceptible to forecast drift under sparse observations.
+At inference, \gls{da} becomes a feed-forward rollout with on-the-fly corrections, achieving an order-of-magnitude speedup over strong diffusion-based baselines.
+Across two canonical \glspl{pde} and a compact \gls{era5} pilot spanning six observation regimes, our method consistently improves stability and accuracy over state-of-the-art alternatives, with similar improvements observed in a larger-scale GenCast study.